zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/localization/configuring-localization.md

 ## Setup Wizard

 The [Setup Wizard](../../installing-liferay/running-liferay-dxp-for-the-first-time.md) sets the DXP instance's default language and time zone.
-They're available to select in the _Default Language_ and _Time Zone_ dropdown menus.
+They're available to select in the _Default Language_ and _Time Zone_ selectors.

 ![Use the Setup Wizard to set the DXP instance's default language and time zone](./configuring-localization/images/01.png)